ProjectPyRhO/PyRhO/README.rst

 (ii) simulate these models at the channel, neuron & network levels and (iii) gain functional insights through model selection and virtual experiments *in silico*.

 The module is written in Python with an additional IPython/Jupyter notebook based GUI, allowing models to be fit, simulations to be run and results to be shared through simply interacting with a webpage.
-The seamless integration of model fitting algorithms with simulation environments for these virtual opsins will enable (neuro)scientists to gain a comprehensive understanding of their behaviour and rapidly identify the most suitable variant for application in a particular biological system.
+The seamless integration of model fitting algorithms with simulation environments for these virtual opsins (including `NEURON <http://www.neuron.yale.edu/neuron/>`_ and `Brian2 <http://briansimulator.org/>`_) will enable (neuro)scientists to gain a comprehensive understanding of their behaviour and rapidly identify the most suitable variant for application in a particular biological system.
 This process may thereby guide not only experimental design and opsin choice but also alterations of the rhodopsin genetic code in a neuro-engineering feed-back loop.
 In this way, we hope PyRhO will help to significantly improve optogenetics as a tool for transforming biological sciences.

 Prometheus
 ----------